 - Provide an individual to serve as a representative from your organization on our PTIE external advisory group.
-This individual will stay engaged with us as we develop our agenda and tracks for the 2020 PTIE summit, providing suggestions and insights and serving as a sounding board for ideas.
+This individual will stay engaged with us as we develop our agenda and tracks for the PTIE Conference, providing suggestions and insights and serving as a sounding board for ideas.

-- Amplify the messaging of the 2020 PTIE Summit within your network and encourage institutions to consider adopting the recommendation that will come from the Summit.
+- Amplify the messaging of the PTIE Conference within your network and encourage institutions to consider adopting the recommendation that will come from the conference.

-- Provide an individual to serve as a representative from your organization to attend the Virtual National PTIE Summit on September 16-18, 2020.
+- Provide an individual to serve as a representative from your organization to attend the Virtual National PTIE Conference.

 - Allow the PTIE organizing committee to list your organization’s name and logo on a webpage as a PTIE Stakeholder.
 The webpage will be housed on our www.ptie.org website and will list that your participation as a stakeholder consists of these bullet points listed here.